On this page

 - communicate a work to the public (e.g. broadcasting)

 Works that are in the public domain are not protected by copyright and can be used and copied freely.
 For dramatic cinematographic works (most feature films), copyright lasts for 50 years after the creator's death; for non-dramatic works (e.g. documentaries), copyright lasts for the remainder of the calendar year of publication plus 50 years.
-It can be difficult to determine who is the creator of a cinematographic work; the best way to find out who holds copyright and whether or not a title is in the public domain is to contact the production company, distributor or licensing agent.
+It can be difficult to determine the identity of the creator of a cinematographic work; the best way to find out who holds copyright and whether or not a title is in the public domain is to contact the production company, distributor or licensing agent.
 You may be able to find this information in the Internet Movie Database.

-Public Performances of Videos
+Public performances of videos

 Copying complete works